johnfoster-pge-utexas/blog/posts/cockrell-school-beamer-template.md

-You can also download a zip archive of the files : [zip Archive](https://github.com/johntfoster/cockrell-school-latex-beamer-template/archive/master.zip)
+You can also download a zip archive of the files : [cockrell-school-latex-beamer-template-master.zip](https://github.com/johntfoster/cockrell-school-latex-beamer-template/archive/master.zip)